-In 2015, Christie Chappell, a former assistant at North Dakota State and a former all-region soccer player at Minnesota-Crookston, enters her first season as the associate head coach of the NIU women's soccer program in her fourth campaign with the Huskies.
+In 2016, Christie Chappell, a former assistant at North Dakota State and a former all-region soccer player at Minnesota-Crookston, enters her second season as the associate head coach of the NIU women's soccer program in her fifth campaign with the Huskies.

 Chappell was announced as an assistant coach for the Northern Illinois women's soccer program on March 23, 2012.
 Chappell, a native of Ottawa, Ontario, Canada, was the first hire to join the staff under Head Coach John Ross, who took over the program on Jan.
 24, 2012.
 Also the team's recruiting coordinator, she was promoted to associate head coach prior to the 2015 season.

 "I am very excited to have Christie on our staff here at NIU, and she brings a wealth of experience and knowledge to the program," said Coach Ross.
 "She is very energetic and a go-getter.
 The best part of having Christie on the staff is that she really cares about the players as individuals."